 Features of the Gardens

-Another feature in the Rose Garden is the 'Armillary Sphere Sundial' designed and made specifically for this location by physicists Margaret Folkhard and John Ward, Sundials Australia.
-The sundial was funded by private donations.
-(See photo to the right).
+The Rose Garden harbours the 'Armillary Sphere Sundial' designed and made specifically for this location by physicists Margaret

 The Waite Institute has been responsible for important development in the area of controlling pests, such as aphids and thrips.
 Research undertaken in the Urrbrae House Garden resulted in the development of landmark ecological theory.